The Impact of Information Provision on Human Capital Accumulation and Child Labor in Peru

 One reason children from disadvantaged backgrounds receive less schooling and join the labor force at younger ages with fewer skills may be that they and their families lack crucial information needed to make the right long run investment decisions regarding their human capital.
 In Peru, IPA and J-PAL worked with researchers and the Ministry of Education to evaluate at scale two low-cost ways of providing relevant information to help students and their families make more informed decisions.
 Using a series of telenovela-style videos screened as part of the curriculum in schools as well as through an interactive tablet app, the research project evaluated how information provided at different ages could shape human capital decisions.
 Results suggest that the programs were effective at changing educational plans and lowering dropout rates, while significant effects on child labor were mixed.
 The policy has now been adopted by the government and scaled up to 100 percent of public schools with full class days.

 In many countries, students drop out of school and enter the labor force as children at persistently high rates.
 One reason for this may be that students and their parents are making their educational decisions without the appropriate information.
 They may underestimate the long-term benefits of continuing their education.
 They may also not understand the differences in types of education tracks or fields of study.
 Importantly, they may not be aware of financial aid programs that would make continuing education feasible for them.
 This can lead to a series of mistaken decisions about questions like how long to stay in school, how hard to try, and what types of subjects to focus on.
-These mistakes may accumulate and compound over time, making exiting the system and working with less skills more likely and reproducing poverty.
+These mistakes may accumulate and compound over time, making it more likely for students to exit the education system with fewer applicable skills, reproducing poverty.
 In contexts where students and parents are less informed, previous research suggests that providing students and their parents with accurate information can shift their education decisions.1 However, less is known about whether cost-effective ways to share relevant information as a policy implemented by the government can work at scale.